e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests-part1.md

 ## What do we test, exactly?

 To be more specific, let's write some code to be tested.
-One quite common shortsight of many tutorials, how-tos and manuals is to pick a very simple use case to avoid unnecessary complexity and focus attention on the topic itself.
+One quite common shortsight of many tutorials, how-tos and manuals is to pick a very simple use case - to avoid unnecessary complexity and focus attention on the topic itself.
-However, it is than quite challenging to translate it to a more  real life complex situations.
+However, it is than quite challenging to translate it to a more complex real life situations.
 So, I'll use not one, but three examples:

 1. A function without any side-effects (aka pure function)
 2. A method on a class that takes a parameter
 3. A class with a dependency.

-For brewity though, I'll use only small subset of the examples in the post text, and full examples can be found at [GitHub][examples]
+For brewity though, I'll use only small subset of them in the post text, but full listings can be found at [GitHub][examples].

 [examples]: {{ page.github_link_base }}